CNCR-NTU/autonomous_navigation/README.md

 * Pedro Machado <pedro.baptistamachado@ntu.ac.uk>

+## Requirements:

+* Ubuntu 16.04 (Installed and Configured)

+* ROS Kinetic (Installed and Configured)

+* Summit_XL (Installed and Configured with your PC)

+See Step 1 for help with any requirements not met.

 ## Step 1: Install ROS Kinetic and Configure Summit_XL
+Skip if all requirements are met

+For help installing Ubuntu 16.04 consult the [Offical Install Page](http://releases.ubuntu.com/16.04/)

 For help installing ROS Kinetic consult the [ROS Wiki](http://wiki.ros.org/kinetic/Installation/Ubuntu).

+For help setting up the Summit_XL on Ubuntu version 16.04 consult the documentation in the repository.

 For help configuring your Summit_XL with your computer consult the tutorial on the [CNCR Summit Wiki](https://github.com/CNCR-NTU/summitxl).